Lipid Panel with Total Cholesterol: HDL Ratio

 You may need this test as part of your regular medical checkup.
 You may have this

-test done more often than every 5 years if:
+test done more often if:

 Your total cholesterol is above 200 mg/dL